 For Polanyi the body provides the subsidiary base for the mind; body and mind are two levels in a dual control system and not two separate substances.
 We are comprehensive entities, but since attention to the focal meaning neglects the tacit or subsidiary structures, focusing on meaning and ideas (the stuff of mind/spirit) makes us forget their dependence on the from (material subsidiaries) that form their tacit, supporting conditions (we forget about our fingers; the individual letters become transparent when we focus is on the meaning of a word.)
 This makes it easy to imagine that the "spiritual" can exist independently from anything material.
 Similarly, when we focus on the material or subsidiary base as the to (as we do in scientific investigation; we look at the letters in isolation and their rules for combining) rather than dwell in them as the from, we get the impression that the meaning and ideas (meanings; mind/spirit) are ephemeral and illusory, and all that is really real are the material subsidiaries.
 It is easy to forget that we dwell in clues and subsidiaries when we experience meanings and focal wholes.
-So substance dualism— and the monisms that take one half Descartes’ dualism and deny the other (materialisms or idealisms)— are easy mistakes to make.
+So substance dualism— and the monisms that take one half of Descartes’ dualism and deny the other (materialisms or idealisms)— are easy mistakes to make.

 Polanyi parses out the significance of Descartes' material-spiritual dualism in terms of the dynamic of from-to awareness; that we dwell in a body and experience value and meaning as emergent creatures with minds already breaks down the matter-meaning and fact-value dichotomies that scientism endorses.
 Emergence and indwelling also overcome any deep or impassible gulf between me-in-here and the world-out-there.
 We see this gulf incipiently in John Locke's philosophy, and it is made fully manifest in Kant's.
 The chasm between mind and world can lead to representationalist views, according to which I can only know my own perceptions, concepts, or signs—and whatever they are meant to grasp or symbolize "out there" is too foreign to comprehend.
 This dichotomy between inner and outer leads to a radical skepticism about the world's existence and to the problem of knowing whether or not there really are other minds like mine.
 The notion of indwelling bridges theses gaps.
-Our tacit clues, signs and ideas are, as Aquinas said, "that by which" we understand and not merely "that which" we understand.
+Our tacit clues, signs, and ideas are, as Aquinas said, "that by which" we understand and not merely "that which" we understand.
 Rather than the endpoint on the nearside of the chasm, they are the bridge.
 Representations and ideas become clues to our experience and understanding of the world.
 Just as a microscope or a telescope becomes a tool by which we can better grasp a focal awareness, and just as our bodies and their extensions can bring us an awareness of something real, so our concepts and conceptions act as tools that can allow us to better grasp reality.
 According to Polanyi, we make contact with reality, and we make discoveries, but reality will always continue to surprise us in its possible future manifestations (KB 133).

 IV.
 Reality, Morality, Science & Society